Publicly available NASA satellite data can help with State Implementation Plans (SIPs)

 True color image of the widespread impact of the Fort McMurray wildfires in May 2016 on air quality in the U.S. Figure credit: NASA.

 The Exceptional Events Rule, contained in Title 40 of the Code of Federal Regulations Part 50.14 (40CFR50.14), was revised by EPA in October of 2016.
-Although many elements go into the technical support document for an exceptional event, this guidance will cover the resources available from satellite images and data to support the weight of evidence.
-The following guidance played a critical role for the State of Connecticut in its successful demonstration to exclude ozone data from May 25-26, 2016 at several of its monitors because of the transport of pollutants from the wildfires at Fort McMurray, Alberta, Canada.
+Many elements go into technical support documents for an exceptional event.
+This technical guidance document provides information regarding satellite images and data that can be used to support the weight of evidence.
+Examples shown in this document played a critical role for the State of Connecticut in its successful demonstration to exclude ozone data from May 25-26, 2016 at several of its monitors because of the transport of pollutants from the wildfires at Fort McMurray, Alberta, Canada.

 Have air quality managers used satellite data in submitted SIPs?